-Yousef’s plan to bomb Flight 434 was stopped and he was in US custody within six weeks.
+Yousef’s plan to bomb Flight 434 was properly documented through the evidence collected.
+He was soon tracked down and put into US custody within six weeks.
 This event stirred the media globally and immediately legal cryptanalysis gained public confidence.

 High levels of encryption make it difficult for law enforcement agencies to collect and analyse electronic evidence.
 While low levels of encryption is harmful for online activities such as e-commerce.
 A middle ground is therefore desirable which leads us to legal regulations on encryption.

 In India, the Information Technology (Amendment) Act, 2008 provides for encryption under Section 84A, which is as follows:

 84A.
 The Central Government may, for secure use of the electronic medium and for promotion of e-governance and e-commerce, prescribe the modes or methods for encryption.